Wesley Brown (writer)

-Brown published his second novel, about a minstrel show performer, in 1994.
+In 1994, Brown released his second novel, about a minstrel show performer.
 The New York Times praised Darktown Strutters, writing that by "combining the simple prose of a folk tale with the meta-psychology of a philosopher, Wesley Brown has created a vivid, disturbing work of the historical imagination."
-Life During Wartime, Brown's 1992 play, was called a "complex, intelligent and thought-provoking drama" by the Times.
+Life During Wartime, Brown's 1992 play, was called a "complex, intelligent and thought-provoking drama" by The New York Times.

 He has served as a judge for the PEN/Faulkner Award.

 Brown has taught at Rutgers University and Bard College at Simon's Rock.